IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Roles & Permissions
 =======================================================
-Admins of a Dataverse can assign roles and permissions to the users of that Dataverse.
+Admins of a dataverse can assign roles and permissions to the users of that dataverse.
 If you are an admin on a dataverse, then you will find the link to the Permissions page under the Edit dropdown on the dataverse page.

 |image2|